Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 - class lino_xl.lib.working.MySessionsByDate¶

-Shows my sessions of a given day.
+Shows my working sessions of a given day.

 - class lino_xl.lib.working.TicketsReport¶